aionnetwork/aion-docs/kernels/java/graphical-interface.md

 If a kernel process is launched by the GUI and then terminated by some mechanism other than the GUI, the GUI may not notice this termination and enter an inconsistent state.

-**Resolution**:
+To fix this:

-1. Exit GUI.
+1. Exit the kernel GUI.
-2. Delete `$HOME/.aion/kernel-pid` file.
+2. Delete the `~/.aion/kernel-pid` file.
-3. Re-launch GUI.
+3. Re-launch the kernel GUI.

 ### Slow Transaction History Update

 Recently sent transactions sometimes are slow to appear.

-**Resolution**:

 The transaction will show up given some time.
-A refresh can be fored:
+A refresh can be forced by following these steps:

 1. Exit the GUI.
 2. Re-open the GUI.